One of the world’s leading energy firms is developing a construction arbitration practice to match

 Lower down the value chain it has been connected with arbitration work for an Omani power company and Essar Oilfield Services.

-Outside the energy sphere, the firm has acted for Dubai’s Alamar Foods in a US arbitration concerning a fast food franchise, Dubai Mercantile Exchange in shareholder disputes and Emirate Aluminium Company in a claim brought by a subcontractor.
+Outside of the energy sphere, the firm has acted for Dubai’s Alamar Foods in a US arbitration concerning a fast food franchise, Dubai Mercantile Exchange in shareholder disputes and Emirate Aluminium Company in a claim brought by a subcontractor.

 In the investment treaty field, it has advised investors bringing claims against India, Ecuador and Armenia.
 The firm has also featured on a list of 15 international firms that China prefers to use for such matters.